SaharSherwani/595_Final-Project_Sahar/index.md

 ---

-**Datasets and Sources:**
+### **Datasets and Sources:**
-- **Hispanic or Latino Origin by Race (Table B03002) | American Community Survey (ACS) 5-Year Estimates (2012 & 2018)**
+- **Hispanic or Latino Origin by Race (Table B03002) American Community Survey (ACS) 5-Year Estimates (2012 & 2018)**
   - **Source: U.S. Census Bureau  [data.census.gov](https://data.census.gov/table/ACSDT1Y2021.B03002)*
   - The data was accessed via the Census API, and included estimates (E) and margins of error (M) for each racial category.
 For the purposes of this project, only DC state level census tract data was then brought in and matched to these.
   - CVs were calculated using `census_data_aggregator` to determine data reliability, and the zero or missing population values were replaced with `NaN` to avoid division errors; and for mapping, only reliable estimates (CV ≤ 40%) were used.
   - For effective mapping, all layers (Ward, tracts etc) were reprojected to Maryland State Plane (EPSG:2248).
   - Applied **Fisher-Jenks classification** based on the 2018 distribution and used the same breaks for 2012 to ensure consistency across temporal comparisons.

-### Minority Racial and Ethnic Demographic Changes in DC (2012 and 2018)
+##                      Minority Racial and Ethnic Demographic Changes in DC (2012 and 2018)
 - Looking at the demographic make up of DC, whereby three demographic groups, namely White, Non-Hispanic Black, and Hispanic population, make up almost 95% of the population, these three groups were the focus of the analysis.
 For this purpose, the demographics compositions of the two minority groups (Non-Hispanic Black and Hispanic) were mapped to see the changing demographics of DC.
 Population percentages of the two were seperately computed:

                    `NonHisp_Black_% = (NonHisp_Black_E / Total_Pop_E) * 100`
                    `Hisp% = (Hisp_E / Total_Pop_E) * 100`

 - Fisher-Jenks classification based on the 2018 distribution were first found and same breaks were used for 2012 to ensure consistency across temporal comparisons.
+To show side by side comparisons, small multiples appraoch was used.

-**Map 1: Non-Hispanic Black % in D.C.
+###                     **Map 1: Non-Hispanic Black % in D.C.
 Census Tracts (2012 & 2018)**

 ![map1](map 1.png)

 **Observations:**
-- Certain wards (Ward 7 and 8) show an **increase in Non-Hispanic Black populations** between 2012 and 2018.
-Other areas (Ward 1, 4, and 5) indicate a **decrease in Non-Hispanic Black proportions**, suggesting demographic shifts, and potential gentrification effects.
-Wards 1 and 2 consistently present **lower Non-Hispanic Black percentages** across both years, which allude to the fact that they are historically segregated areas.
+Between 2012 and 2018, the **geographic distribution of the Non-Hispanic Black population has shifted in ways that highlight broader demographic transitions within D.C.** Notably, **Wards 7 and 8 experienced an increase in Non-Hispanic Black percentages**, reinforcing these areas as long-standing centers of Black community life.
+Conversely, **Wards 1, 4, and 5 witnessed declines**, possibly reflecting patterns of redevelopment, gentrification, and changing housing markets that have drawn more White and Hispanic residents into previously majority-Black neighborhoods.

+**Although the city’s overall population may be growing more diverse, the spatial patterns suggest that certain wards remain predominantly one group, indicating that some form of racial and ethnic clustering persists.** In other words, while a city-wide perspective hints at increasing diversity, the localized view raises questions about whether this diversity is evenly distributed or concentrated in certain areas, potentially influencing access to resources and long-term educational outcomes.